Outside In – The Film

 Kat Tatlock

-Katherine Deutch Tatlock: Producer / Director / Writer
+Katherine Deutch Tatlock: Director / Producer / Writer / Consultant

 Kat Tatlock has written, produced, and directed dozens of award-winning dramatic and documentary films and videos for leading clients in a variety of markets, including many programs on art and literature, social issues, and health matters.
 Raised in a family of European artists, she went on to graduate from the University of Michigan and Sorbonne, earning a Masters in Film at Boston University.
 Her first documentary, Pista – The Many Faces of Stephen Deutch, an award-winning portrait of her noted photographer/sculptor father, was broadcast and screened in multiple venues and helped win a coveted invitation to the Sundance Institute, where she developed her first feature screenplay under the guidance of Robert Redford and Waldo Salt, directing Christine Lahti and Peter Coyote in lead roles.
 She went on work with other film greats and honed her skills in independent productions such as Still Photographer for Heartland, AD for Break of Dawn and The Little Sister, and Producer/Director/Writer for the home video series, Martha Stewart’s Secrets for Entertaining.
 Kat has written several dramatic screenplays, led seminars on screenwriting, producing, directing, and acting for camera, and was the founding Vice President of Women in Film & Video New England.
 Her awards include the New England Emmy, Cine Golden Eagle, ITVA Golds & Silvers, Tellys, American Film, New England Film, EFLA, Mercury, and citations from the Screen Actors Guild and the Suffolk County Sheriff’s Department for Jailbrake: A Day on the Other Side, a successful juvenile crime-deterrent program.